What is OCR?

 1. Visit Img2Go: Select the tool Convert Image to Document.

-2. Upload image: Drag and drop or select your image file to upload.
+2. Upload image: Drag and drop your image file here, or click to select it.

-3. Choose format: Select your desired document format from the drop-down menu.
+3. Choose format: Select your preferred document format from the drop-down menu.

 4. Enable OCR: Check "Convert with OCR" and select the text language if needed.
 Optional settings:

-• Merge: Combine multiple images into one PDF.
+• Merge: Combine multiple images into a single PDF.

 5. Start Conversion: Click "START" to begin.
 Img2Go will process your image and convert it to a text file you can download.